What is a Committee on Investor Responsibility and How to Create One

 Establishing an official position or committee within the endowment governance structure that can liaise between stakeholders and decision makers supports continued exchange of knowledge, research and trust building between decision makers and stakeholders in the long term.

-Several schools have created Committees on Investor Responsibility that may liaise with students, staff, faculty, and investment committees.
 The Association for the Advancement of Sustainability in Higher Education has developed guidance to help colleges and universities create effective committees through its Sustainability Tracking and Reporting System (STARS), a self-reporting framework for universities to track their sustainability performance (see more about STARS at the monitoring and communicating step of the roadmap).

 STARS defines a Committee on Investor Responsibility as “a committee created by an institution to ensure that the social and environmental aspects of the institution’s investments are aligned with its mission and goals—both financial and otherwise."